CarVac/MeleeConchRuleset/ruleset.md

 The Analog Trigger Output value must default to 0.

-The Analog Trigger Output value when influenced by Digital Inputs must be greater than or equal to 49.
+The Analog Trigger Output value when influenced by Digital Inputs must not be from 43 to 48 inclusive.

 If a Digital Input used to influence an Analog Trigger Output is part of a Combined Analog Digital Input, the Analog Input part of the CADI must not influence any Outputs.